AmirArdroudi/AmirArdroudi.github.io/content/projects/Ariyana-game-Engine.md

 ---

 Ariyana is a data-driven modular game engine which uses fiber system for enhancing multi-threading and provides scripting possibility with [beef language](https://www.beeflang.org/).
-In this project, I was responsible for creating 2D system module and its scripting wrapper around beef.
+In this project, I was responsible for creating the 2D system module and its scripting wrapper around beef.